 Starting from either Dent Station or Lea Yeat [Cowgill] proceed down the steep Coal Road to Cowgill.
 Turn left to pass over Lea Yeat Bridge and then immediately right to follow the left hand bank of the River Dee.
-Passing through Ewedales Campsite and through a stile emerge on the minor road near Ewedales Bridge.
-Follow the minor road for approx ¼ mile looking for footpath sign at a large gate on the left.
-Pass through the gate and across a field going just to the right of a farm building and across a stile into the recently re planted Little Town plantation.
-Cross the plantation, following which the path goes around the house and across a paddock followed by yet another plantation.
+Passing through Ewegales Campsite and through a stile emerge on the minor road near Ewegales Bridge.
+Follow the minor road for approximately¼ mile looking for footpath sign at a large gate on the left.
+Pass through the gate and across a field going just to the right of the farm buildings and across a stile into the recently re planted Little Town plantation.
+Cross the plantation, following which the path goes around the house and across a paddock followed by yet another stile and plantation.

 On leaving the plantation

-pass through a stile into a field progress down the left hand side of
+pass through a stile into a field and progress down the left hand side

-a wall to reach a farm track.
-Crossing the farm track proceed across two
+of a wall to reach a farm track.
+Crossing the farm track proceed across

-further fields and stiles to emerge at a walled track.
-Turn left up the
+two further fields and stiles to emerge at a walled track.
+Turn left up

-track to Hackersgill.
-Close to the house pass over a stile to go diagonally
+the access track to Hackersgill.
+Close to the house pass through a gate

 Turn right now proceeding